DoctorWiz/Wizlights_xLights_2023/README.md

 Examples, ASPCA, Humane Society, Save the Whales, Audibon Society, Sierra Fund, or your local animal shelter.
 Sorry, human related charities do not count.

-Under the rules of a general public license I cannot force you to do this (nor would I want to force you) so I am counting on you to be honest and do the right thing and make a contribution.
+Under the terms of a general public license I cannot force you to do this (nor would I want to force you) so I am counting on you to be honest and do the right thing and make a contribution.

 Thank you!